TabularEditor/TabularEditorDocs/te3/features/code-actions.md

     - edition: Enterprise
 ---

-# Code Hints
+# Code Actions

-Tabular Editor 3.18.0 introduces a new feature called **Code Hints**.
-This feature is enabled by default, but can be disabled in the **Tools > Preferences** dialog, under **Text Editors > DAX Editor > Code Hints**.
+Tabular Editor 3.18.0 introduces a new feature called **Code Actions**.
+This feature is enabled by default, but can be disabled in the **Tools > Preferences** dialog, under **Text Editors > DAX Editor > Code Actions**.

-Code Hints is a productivity feature that discretely provides suggestions for improving your DAX code, letting you apply the suggestions with a single click.
-Code Hints also provide easy access to common code refactoring operations.
+Code Actions is a productivity feature that discretely provides suggestions for improving your DAX code, letting you apply the suggestions with a single click.
+Code Actions also provide easy access to common code refactoring operations.

-Code Hints are separated into three different categories:
+Code Actions are separated into three different categories:

 1. **Improvements**: These are recommended suggestions for improving your DAX code, in terms of:
     - Following best practices